rfg-modding/RSL-Docs/Docs/Scripting/API/rfg/Types/HumanFlags.rst

     Unknown value.

 **FadingIn** (`bool`_)
     Very inconsistent at times.
-If FadingIn is set to true while FadingOut is also set to true, affected human's will be visible again.
+If FadingIn is set to true while FadingOut is also set to true, this human will be visible again.

 **FadingOut** (`bool`_)
     Very inconsistent at times.
-If set to true, human's will disappear with their weapons and accessories but are still collidable and visible on the minimap.
+If set to true, this human will disappear with their weapons and accessories but are still collidable and visible on the minimap.

 **FadingOutFromNano** (`bool`_)
     Unknown value.